 MFA Helps, But Access Hygiene Does the Heavy Lifting

-MFA is a great lock.
-It does not tell you who still has a key, why they have it, or whether the door should exist in the first place.
+Think of MFA as a really great lock on your front door.
+It's necessary, but it does absolutely nothing to tell you who still has a copy of the key, why they have it, or whether that door should even exist in the first place.

 Operating Takeaway

-MFA works best as part of access hygiene: account inventory, role review, offboarding, admin separation, and vendor ownership.
+MFA works best when it is just one part of a larger access hygiene strategy that includes regular account inventory, role reviews, strict offboarding, admin separation, and vendor oversight.

 Written for